Skip to content

 What language is Schwäbisch?

-Schwäbisch is a dialect of German.
+Schwäbisch is a dialect of the German language.

 Where is Schwäbisch spoken?